 Gestures can be a powerful way to maximise learning in the singing studio.
 Vocal coach and researcher Heather Baker explains why.

 Using hand gestures and body language to direct singers is not a new concept.
-Just think of how musical directors communicate with choir members during performances and rehearsals.
+Just think of a musical director waving their hands expressively to communicate with a choir during a performance or rehearsal.

 “There are many studies that signpost us towards gesture as a useful tool in our teacher’s toolkit,” vocal coach Heather Baker says.